Info for Undergraduates

 If you are taking a Maymester course to graduate, you should apply for the summer term.

-You should also complete this form to be included in CMCI’s individual May 9 ceremony.
+You should also complete this form to be included in CMCI’s ceremony on May 9.

-While you are free to participate in the May ceremony, December graduates are automatically included in spring ceremony programs following their graduation.
+While you may participate in the May ceremony, December graduates are automatically included in spring ceremony programs following their graduation.
 If you plan to graduate in December 2025, you will appear in the spring 2026 ceremony and program.

 You should also complete this form by April 1 to be included in CMCI’s individual May 9 ceremony.